 Select the option you want by pressing the corresponding direction with the right analog stick.
 You can change your targeting option at any time during the match by using the right analog stick.
 Random is selected by default.

-Randoms: Randomly chooses opponent to send garbage blocks.
+- Randoms: Randomly chooses an opponent to send garbage blocks to.

 You can also manually select players to target by using the left analog stick.

 In Tetris 99, players can earn badges by knocking out opponents.
 The more badges you have, the more garbage blocks you are able to send to your targeted opponents.
 Each badge earned increases your attack power (amount of garbage sent) by 25 percent.